 A well constructed wholistic campaign involving multi-faceted marketing strategy is the way forward such as email campaign, cold call, invitational marketing (blogs), etc.

 With Inbound Marketing, the B2B marketing funnel has grown and evolved to be a far superior and more actionable tool, now used to craft lead-generation strategy.
-Organizations understand the value of content that nurtures leads through the various stages of the marketing funnel.
+Organizations understand the value of content that nurtures leads through the various stages of the digital marketing funnel.